isaacullah/isaacullah.github.io/_pages/Web3D_pipelines.md

 ### 3D model data hosted on Github and served via the model-viewer script.

-Please wiat for the model to load (may take a minute or more)
+Please wait for the model to load (may take a minute or more)
 <!-- Import the model viewer script -->
 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>

-<model-viewer src="/mckinney_livox_avia/scene.gltf" alt="A 3D model of Braki Cloth Store" ar ar-modes="webxr scene-viewer quick-look" environment-image="neutral" auto-rotate camera-controls></model-viewer>

 <style>
   model-viewer#interaction {